 b.
 The Deciding official, or designee, is entitled to Labor Management Relations representation during the ADR process.

-2. Once ADR is invoked, a period of twenty (20) workdays shall be reserved for resolution under the ADR process.
+2. Once ADR is invoked, a period of twenty-eight (28) calendar days shall be reserved for resolution under the ADR process.

 a.
-If resolution of the matter has not been accomplished within the designated twenty (20) workday ADR timeframe, the Parties must continue processing the grievance within five (5) work days.
-Absent a mutually agreed to extension, the grievance decision will be due within a total of ten (10) workdays after completing ADR.
+If resolution of the matter has not been accomplished within the designated twenty-eight (28) calendar days ADR timeframe, the Parties must continue processing the grievance within seven (7) calendar days.
+Absent a mutually agreed to extension, the grievance decision will be due within a total of fourteen (14) calendar days after completing ADR or the expiration of the twenty-eight (28) calendar day time frame.

 (i) The ADR Counselor's Report, if available, shall be included as part of the grievance file.